Jaco1989/exam_day_one/Exam_actions.md

 5.  [] Set up the Sigin and Login Functionality.(No user roles is required)

-6.  [] Create a Navbar that will on all pages with a user logout button avatar.
+6.  [] Create a Navbar that will be on all pages with a user logout button avatar.

 7.  [] On the user avatar button must be the logout, themes and profile link.